Photograph the Moon with a point and shoot camera

-Taking your point and shoot camera (an example is a Canon Powershot SX720) and pointing it into a telescope eyepiece is known as the eyepiece projection astrophotography method.
+Taking your point-and-shoot camera (an example is a Canon Powershot SX720) and pointing it into a telescope eyepiece is known as the afocal astrophotography method.

 You simply line the camera lens up with the opening of the eyepiece and try to capture the view seen through the telescope at that magnification.
 In the early days, I shot many astrophotography images using this method through my Orion SkyQuest Dobsonian telescope.

 This method of taking pictures through a telescope produces mixed results.
 In my experience, it’s most effective when taking pictures of the moon.